mehedi-sharif/soulspring/content/_index.md

     content: "The cost of the non-invasive diagnostic tests, assessment and initial consultation is $250. \n\nThe total cost of your wellness journey is determined by the therapies designed specifically for you.
-Most clients invest $1200-$2500 in their healing journey with us over first 3 months. \n\nOnce your Personalized Therapy Plan has been developed, we are happy to discuss the various packages and payment plans we offer. "
+Most clients invest $1200-$2500 in their healing journey with us over the first 3 months. \n\nOnce your Personalized Therapy Plan has been developed, we are happy to discuss the various packages and payment plans we offer. "
   - title: How long before I see results?